 Graphics Object Table

-The Graphics Object Table, which is one of the Graphics Diagnostics tools in Visual Studio, can help you understand the Direct3D objects that support a particular frame of your game or app.
+The Graphics Object Table in Visual Studio Graphics Analysis helps you understand the Direct3D objects that support a frame of your game or app.

-By using the Graphics Object Table, you can analyze the Direct3D objects that support the rendering of a particular frame.
-You can pinpoint a rendering problem to a specific object by examining its properties and data.
-(By using other Graphics Diagnostics tools earlier in your diagnosis, you can narrow the list of objects that might not be what you expect.)
-When you have found the offending object, you can use a visualization that's specific to its type to examine it—for example, you can use the Image Editor to view textures, or the Buffer Visualizer to view buffer contents.
+By using the Object Table, you can analyze the Direct3D objects that support the rendering of a particular frame.
+You can pinpoint a rendering problem to a specific object by examining its properties and data (by using other Graphics Diagnostics tools earlier in your diagnosis, you can narrow the list of objects that might not be what you expect.)
+When you've found the offending object, you can use a visualization that's specific to its type to examine it—for example, you can use the Image Editor to view textures, or the Buffer Visualizer to view buffer contents.